A RICH LEGACY: LEARN MORE ABOUT THE FOSHAY TOWER

 The night of the grand opening, John Philip Sousa conducted "Foshay Tower-Washington Memorial March" in which he wrote for the occasion.
 The march was only played once during Foshay's lifetime.
 Ignominiously, Foshay's check to Sousa bounced, and in retaliation, Sousa prohibited the playing of the march.
 It wasn't until 1988 when a group of Minnesota investors repaid Foshay's debt to Sousa's estate that the march was permitted to be played in public again.

 Designed in the image of the Washington Monument, The Foshay Tower features luxurious African mahogany woodwork, Italian marble, terrazzo and door knobs plated in gold.
 The ceilings are decorated in silver and gold and ornamental bronze also is placed throughout the tower.

 DID YOU KNOW?

-- Named after Wilbur Foshay, the original owner and builder
+- The Foshay Tower is named after Wilbur Foshay, the original owner and builder

-- In 2008, the renovated Foshay Tower reopened as W Minneapolis - The Foshay
+- In 2008, the renovated Foshay Tower re-opened as W Minneapolis - The Foshay, a dynamic luxury hotel

 Also available for private event rental.
 Schedule an event today.